 Creating Marketing Budget for Your Business

 All successful marketers know how valuable planning is.
 There are many things you should take care of in advance.
 For example, to create an effective basis for your business goals, you should align your sales with other departments.
 Such a process involves many steps, requires thorough analysis and high employee engagement, and it may also take a lot of time.
-Planning your marketing budget can be even more difficult.
+Planning your business marketing budget can be even more difficult.

 1. Define your Sales Cycle and Marketing Plan